Is This The Worlds Best Investment?

 With no expense spared and an obsession to develop the best product possible, we spent a total of 12 months before we offered the first investment options.
 On top of the patience in making sure no stone was left unturned, we also incurred total expenses of over $700,000 USD in legal, valuation, audit, firming companies etc. to bring this product to market.

-We are the first in the world to have done what we have done and whilst the interest rates remain as they are we believe that this product will be completely unrivalled.
+We are the first in the world to have done what we have done and whilst the interest rates remain as they are we believe that this product will be completely unrivaled.

 Aditya Group, who are the first ‘re-mortgage’ we are doing, are a philanthropic group that actually donate millions to educating children in India.

-Next in the pipeline is Baidyanath; a natural medication company who are now also involved in the alternative energy business of wind farms, naturally takling the problem of pollution in the world.
+Next in the pipeline is Baidyanath; a natural medication company who are now also involved in the alternative energy business of wind farms, naturally talking the problem of pollution in the world.

 The Opportunity to Invest

 To find out how you can earn great returns of up to 10% per year on low-risk secured investments, boasting long-established revenue streams to facilitate the repayment, plus helping towards bettering the lives of children and more, please contact Emerging Trends Advisors today to speak to one of our consultants.

 *15% p.a. paid at the end of the term on capital gain option*

 Submit your email address and a member of our team will contact you shortly.
 Usual response time is 1-2 hours.

 India’s exponential industrial growth over the past few years has made it a very attractive pool for foreign investors.
 The same brings IKEA, a Swedish-founded multinational group whose products have gained a massive mass appeal all through-out.
 India’s ever-growing...